-But at this time of year, happily in London but half wishing we were breathing in sea air or building a snowman, I want something less urban.
-Plus a trip to Hyde Park gets hijacked by Winter Wonderland which I can only stomach once a year.
+But at this time of year, in London but half wishing we were breathing in sea air, I want something less urban.
 So we have - complete with two dogs - been making a daily trip to Richmond Park over the past few days.

 At 2,500 acres, this enormous civic space is a fantastic, free facility.
 The middle aged men in lycra tend to pedal four-deep on the main roads at weekends but park in one of the car parks away from the cycle routes and you can happily stomp in relative peace even on the busiest of days.

 My favourite walk is the loop round the Pen Ponds.

 1. Start in the Pen Ponds car park (officially the Spankers Hill Wood car park) and head away from the Ponds (and most other walkers) across the open heathland towards the Isabella Plantation.

 2. Skirt round the Plantation if you have dogs (you can go in if you are dog-free) and take one of the tracks through the oak trees.
 Make sure you have your wellies on - it's got some great muddy puddles.

 3. Come back on yourself at Peg's Pond (go through the disabled parking car park) and head across at about 2 o'clock back towards the Pen Ponds.
 There is a lightening-struck tree that is a good marker.